Broom Street Theater: Foundation and early years

 Broom Street Theater was founded by Stuart Gordon in early 1969 in reaction to censorship attempts by the University of Wisconsin-Madison on Gordon's on-campus theater troupe, Screw Theater.
 The controversy surrounding nudity in the production of Peter Pan had received national attention in the fall of 1968.
 BST's first public performance, a reinterpretation of Lysistrata, occurred on May 9, 1969, after a several-months delay due to legal action by the Dane County District Attorney.
 Gordon left Broom Street after its first production, founding the Organic Theater Company, which moved to Chicago in 1970.
 Broom Street Theater has never performed on Broom Street, but takes its name from the location of its first rehearsal space, the third story of the Heeb warehouse, condemned and demolished by the City of Madison in 1969 to make way for a left-turn lane onto University Avenue.

 After Lysistrata closed, Gordon ended his involvement with Broom Street, and a search was made for his replacement.
 Until June 1970, the theater's organization was fluid and changing, in a variety of administrative styles.
 Don Hilgenberg served as artistic director for several months in late 1969, and in 1970 there was an aesthetics committee selecting plays.
 In June 1970, Joel Gersmann began serving as artistic director.
 A search committee had previously selected him to direct the theater's second play, Woyzeck, in July 1969.
 Gersmann would serve as artistic director until his death in 2005.

-After performing in several locations around the UW-Madison campus, the theater found a semi-permanent home in the basement of St. Francis House, 1001 University Avenue, performing there from 1970 until 1975.
+After performing in several locations around the UW-Madison campus, the theater found a semi-permanent home in the basement of St. Francis House, 1001 University Avenue.
+Performances occurred in the chapel from the fall of 1970 until mid 1975.
 In late 1974, a visiting bishop witnessed a performance of The Song of Bernadette, where an excessive amount of Oreo cookies, representing communion wafers, were stuffed into an actress' mouth portraying Saint Bernadette Soubirous.
-In the summer of 1975, the theater's use of performance space at St. Francis House came to an end, due to the controversy generated by Bernadette.
+By May of 1975, the theater's use of performance space at St. Francis House came to an end, due to the controversy generated by Bernadette.
 The theater's time at St. Francis House included film and video projects, a literary magazine, and performance tours on UW System campuses around the state, and nationally.